Last updated on January 31, 2023

 Modern is a problematic format where testing new decks or brews can be tricky.
 Here are some tips and tricks from my experience to help you to maximize this deck’s potential:

-- I was surprised by the sideboard.
+• I am still surprised by the consistency of the mill package.
 You usually swap cards for others that are probably not very good in specific matches.
 This deck’s mill core is almost untouchable, so you tend to add a couple of cards that improve your matches.

 Sideboard Guide